 Named after the late Senator Edward W. Brooke, the first African-American popularly elected to the U.S. Senate, our strategy is to focus relentlessly on developing excellent teaching.
-Reflecting the diversity of the communities we serve in Boston and Chelsea, 56% of Brooke students self-identify as Black, 34% as Latino, 6% Caucasian, 2% Asian, and 2% Native American or multiracial.
+Reflecting the diversity of the communities we serve in Boston and Chelsea, 56% of Brooke students self-identify as Black, 34% as Latinx, 6% Caucasian, 2% Asian, and 2% Native American or multiracial.
 About three-quarters of Brooke students qualify for free or reduced-price lunch.
 Over the last several years, Brooke students have set a new bar for what is possible in urban public education, consistently outperforming their peers in Boston Public Schools, and producing academic achievement results among the highest in the state.

-Dedication to ensuring academic success for all students
+Commitment to ensuring academic success for all students

-Excellent teamwork, communication, and organization skills
+Excellent skills in the areas of teamwork, oral and written communication, and organization

 The community and students we serve are diverse, and we are committed to reflecting that diversity in our staff.
 We strive to have the most diverse applicant pool possible; to that end, we encourage individuals of all backgrounds to apply for any position at Brooke Charter Schools.
 By fostering a diverse and inclusive environment, we provide the best educational experience to prepare our students for a future reflective of the world we live in.